indigo-dc/kubernetes/README.md

   * LoadBalancer uService for service routing

 ## Automation
-The full installation automized with a simple shell script.
+The full installation automized with a simple shell script for Fedora 23.

 * Pull the repositoy to your installer Machine
 * Adjust the setup.conf with the necessary parameters.
 Example: LB_IP=1.2.3.4 You can extend the list of the servers as much as you need.
 If you don't have/need any kind of informations, which is listed in file just delete the line.